-Read your text and tell us what the book reviewed is about.
-Then, on the basis of the same text, explain to us what issues each of the three parts of the book discusses.
+Read your text and tell us about the show held in Delos, its theme and how it was organised.
+Then, on the basis of the same text, tell us about the ancient theater of Delos and its restoration potential.

 POTENTIAL TROUBLE SPOTS DURING THE ORAL EXAM PROBLEM SOLUTION if the candidate is very hesitant, pauses for too long and produces little output?
 Repeat the candidate's last phrase with rising intonation.
 Ask a few prompting questions (Is there anything else you'd like to add?).
 Try to break down the task into simpler questions. if the candidate is very nervous/ tense and has difficulty speaking?
 Smile, use body language, facial expressions and intonation to make the candidate feel more comfortable.
 If you asked the tense candidate to begin first, switch to the other candidate and come back to her/him later. if the candidate does not/cannot take part in the conversation or cannot continue it Ask if the candidate is alright, if s/he'd like the task repeated.
 To get the candidate started, ask what information from the Greek text is useful for the task.
 If the candidate gets stuck, rephrase what s/he has last said.
 If the candidate is still hesitating, turn to the other candidate.
 If the candidate is still unable to talk, you take his/her place to converse with the other candidate. if the candidate addresses the examiner instead of the other candidate in activity 2 Interrupt the candidates and tell them to address one another.
 It is advisable to ask the candidates to turn their chairs a lit bit so that they are facing each other before you start activity 2.